lmullen/jekyll-ebook/README.md

-# EPUB Generator for Jekyll
+# Jekyll E-book

-A [Ruby][] script to create [EPUB][] books from [Jekyll][] posts and pages using [Pandoc][].
+A [Ruby][] script/gem to create [EPUB][] books from [Jekyll][] posts and pages using [Pandoc][].

-Lincoln Mullen | lincoln@lincolnmullen.com | http://lincolnmullen.com
+Lincoln A. Mullen | lincoln@lincolnmullen.com | http://lincolnmullen.com

 ## Usage

-The script `epub-jekyll.rb` should go in the root of your Jekyll site.
+You can install jekyll-ebook using RubyGems:

+    gem install jekyll-ebook

+This gem depends on pandoc-ruby, which should be installed for you automatically when you install jekyll-ebook.
+If not:

+    gem install pandoc-ruby

-You'll want to make it executable with the command `chmod +x  epub-jekyll.rb`.
-You will also have to install the gem [pandoc-ruby][] with the command `gem install pandoc-ruby`, and you will need to have the [Pandoc][] executable in your path.
+If you don't have it installed already you will need to have the [Pandoc][] executable in your path.
+See the [Pandoc][] documentation for instructions.

 You can run the script from the command line.
-It takes one argument, the name of a [YAML][] manifest file.
+It takes as arguments, the filenames of [YAML][] manifest files, one per e-book.
 To run the script:

-    ./epub-jekyll.rb manifest.yml
+    jekyll-ebook manifest.yml

 ## The Manifest